moaxcp/x11/README.md

 ...
 ```

+This enables the value_mask bit for `eventMask` and turns on the `eventMask`
+bits for EXPOSURE and KEY_PRESS.

-A client is a resource and should be managed in a
+A client is a resource and should be managed in a try-with-resources block.
+The
-try-with-resources block.
-This will ensure the
-socket connection is closed correctly.
+try-with-resources block will close the socket connection correctly.

 ```
 try(X11Client client = X11Client.connect(new DisplayName(":1"))) {